heptarch/heptarch.github.io/drafts/dust.md

 k = \frac{EA}{L},
 $$

 where $E$ is a material-dependent constant called the *modulus of elasticity*, $A$ is the area of the petiole and $L$ is its length.
 Thus, the frequency varies depending primarily on the length $L$ of the petiole and the length $\ell$ and width $w$ of the leaf.
-Assuming these are all proportional to $\ell$, we can write
+Assuming these are all proportional to $\ell$ (a reasonable approximation), we can write

 $$
 \omega^* = \sqrt{\frac{EA}{\alpha \rho \ell^3}} \propto \ell^{-3/2},